capstanlqc/cli_automation/workflow_creation/docs/workflow_automation.md

 ### Actions triggered

-When the initiation bundle is put in the folder `/02_AUTOMATION/Initiation/`,  several things happen within a few minutes: all version folders are created and the OmegaT project packages are created inside them.
+When the initiation bundle is put in the folder `{root}/02_AUTOMATION/Initiation/`,  several things happen within a few minutes: all version folders are created for the specified versions and the OmegaT project packages are created inside them for the source files found.

 More in detail: